 - First-year students are permitted to request a sixth course for their second semester if they earn a QPA of 3.000 for five (three- or four-credit) classes during their first semester.

 - Upperclassmen must be in good academic standing (having a QPA of 2.000 or above) to request a sixth course.

 - Students on academic probation may not take six courses.

 - Students may add sixth courses after all class years have had an opportunity to register for five courses.

 Sixth courses should only be undertaken by students who can handle the extra work and commitment that a sixth course entails.
 Faculty advisors should help the student make this decision and have the right to deny the student's request if a sixth course is not appropriate.
 Advisors may also give “permission with reservation” to indicate that the student is technically eligible to take a sixth course, but is doing so against the advisor’s recommendation.

-Students who wish to take courses at Loyola during the summer should follow the registration instructions available on the AASC summer courses page, and students who wish to take summer courses at another institution for credit should follow the instructions available on the summer courses away page.
+Students who wish to take courses at Loyola during the summer should follow the registration instructions available on the summer sessionspage, and students who wish to take summer courses at another institution for credit should follow the instructions available on the summer courses away page.